TCL C7L Review

 Review TCL C7L section Computer compatibility, font readability test

-However, typical office work with text is a bit less impressive, all due to the panel behaving rather strangely in these conditions.
-When the highest refresh modes are activated, namely 144 Hz and 288 Hz, the clarity and sharpness of dark text on a light background are fairly average – the fonts become slightly blurred and jagged.
-Fortunately, this can be easily remedied by changing the screen refresh rate to a stable 120 Hz in the graphics card settings.
-Then, the text becomes perfectly sharp again, which is definitely worth remembering if you plan to use the C7L as a work screen.
+When it comes to PC gaming, as I mentioned earlier, it's really hassle-free.
+The TV handles high refresh rates without breaking a sweat: full 4K at 144 Hz, and at Full HD it can even reach 288 Hz.
+G-Sync and FreeSync both work without issue.
+For PC gamers, the C7L can therefore serve as an excellent, massive monitor.
+Typical office work with text is a bit worse, though, because the panel behaves rather oddly in those conditions.
+When you enable the highest refresh modes, 144 Hz and 288 Hz, the readability and sharpness of dark text on a light background are rather mediocre.
+Fonts become slightly blurred and jagged.
+Fortunately this can be fixed very easily by changing the display refresh rate to a stable 120 Hz in the graphics card settings.
+Text then becomes perfectly sharp again, so it's definitely worth remembering if you plan to use the C7L as a work monitor.

 TCL C7L - Viewing angles